parse-community/Governance/README.md

 Nominees may decline their appointment as a committer.
 However, this is unusual, as then intention behind the role of committer is to allow people to contribute to the project more easily, not to tie them in to the project in any formal way.

+#### Being a Committer:

+Committers are community members who have shown that they are committed to the continued development of the project through ongoing engagement with the community.
+Committership allows contributors to more easily carry on with their project related activities by giving them direct access to the project’s resources.
+That is, they can make changes directly to project outputs, without having to submit changes via patches.

+This does not mean that a committer is free to do what they want.
+In fact, committers have no more authority over the project than contributors.
+While committership indicates a valued member of the community who has demonstrated a healthy respect for the project’s aims and objectives, their work continues to be reviewed by the community before acceptance in an official release.
+The key difference between a committer and a contributor is when this approval is sought from the community.
+A committer seeks approval after the contribution is made, rather than before.

+Seeking approval after making a contribution is known as a commit-then-review process.
+It is more efficient to allow trusted people to make direct contributions, as the majority of those contributions will be accepted by the project.

 It is important to recognise that commitership is a privilege, not a right.
 That privilege must be earned and once earned it can be removed by the PMC (see next section) in extreme circumstances.

 A committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a member of the PMC.
 This role is described below.

 ### Project management committee (PMC)

+#### Becoming a PMC Member:

+Membership of the PMC is by invitation from the existing PMC members.
+A nomination will result in discussion and then a vote by the existing PMC members.
+PMC membership votes are subject to consensus approval of the current PMC members.

+#### Being a PMC Member:

 The PMC has additional responsibilities over and above those of a committer, to ensure the project runs smoothly.
 PMC members are expected to review code contributions, participate in strategic planning, approve changes to the governance model and manage the copyrights within the project outputs.

 Members of the PMC do not have significant authority over other members of the community, although it is the PMC that votes on new committers.
 It also makes decisions when community consensus cannot be reached.
 In addition, the PMC has access to the project’s private channels.
 This list is used for sensitive issues, such as votes for new committers and legal matters that cannot be discussed in public.
 It is never used for project management or planning.

-Membership of the PMC is by invitation from the existing PMC members.
-A nomination will result in discussion and then a vote by the existing PMC members.
-PMC membership votes are subject to consensus approval of the current PMC members.

 ### PMC Chair

+#### Becoming the PMC Chair:

 The PMC Chair is a single individual, voted for by the PMC members.
 Once someone has been appointed Chair, they remain in that role until they choose to retire, or the PMC casts a two-thirds majority vote to remove them.

+#### Being the PMC Chair:

 The PMC Chair has no additional authority over other members of the PMC: the role is one of coordinator and facilitator.
 The Chair is also expected to ensure that all governance processes are adhered to, and has the casting vote when the project fails to reach consensus.